 - Must see

-The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions in Quebec in the fall.
+The undulating hills and colourful landscapes of the Eastern Townships make this a unique destination and one of the most beautiful regions during the indian summer in Canada.

 MONT-ORFORD NATIONAL PARK

 Come enjoy the mountains, lakes and mature sugar maple forests of Mont-Orford National Park.